 What Temperature should my Hot Tub be set at?

 Sometimes thermostats and high limit switches in hot tubs can become defective and not work properly, so it is always a good idea to have a thermometer and check the water temperature in your hot tub before jumping in.
-We strongly advise against home spa water temperatures in excess of 104 degrees F as that becomes dangerous to one’s health, and at 110 degrees F a spa can become dangerous and one’s life could be at risk.
-We also strongly suggest that you do not tamper with the high limit switches in your hot tub that were put in place by the hot tub manufacturer for your safety.
+We strongly advise against home spa water temperatures in excess of 104 degrees F. At that temperature it is dangerous to one’s health, and at 110 degrees F a spa can become dangerous to your life.
+We also strongly suggest that you do not tamper with the high limit switches in your hot tub that were put in place by the spa manufacturer for your safety.

-If you already have a great hard top cover you may also want to invest in a soft cover for the water surface.
-The soft floating cover works in combination with your hard top hot tub cover to help keep the heat in and reduce your running costs.
+If you already have a great hard top cover, you may want to look at a soft cover for the water surface.
+The soft floating cover works in combination with your hard top spa cover.
+The cover helps keep the heat in and reduce your running costs.
 The floating soft cover also protects your hard covers underside from chemical damage.
-Everyone of course will experience the spa water temperature somewhat differently because everyone’s individual body temperature is unique ranging a couple of degrees up or down from 98.6 degrees F.
+Everyone of course will experience the spa water temperature somewhat differently.
+This is because everyone’s individual body temperature is unique ranging a couple of degrees up or down from 98.6 degrees F.

-We have found many spa owners struggling to keep the temperature of their hot tub where they want it and paying more than they should on their electric bill simply because their hot tub cover or spa cover is not in good shape. one good way to check if your hot tub cover is working properly is to check the hot tub covers weight.
-It should not weigh more than 50 to 75 lbs. depending on the hot tub cover size, if the spa cover does exceed 75 lbs. it is a good indication the hot tub cover is saturated and no longer performing the insulating protection it is required to do.
+We have found many spa owners struggling to keep the temperature of their tub where they want.
+This results in paying more than they should on their electric bill.
+This is simply because their hot tub or spa cover is not in good shape.
+One good way to check if your cover is working properly is to check the hot tub covers weight.
+It should not weigh more than 50 to 75 lbs. depending on the spa cover size.
+When the spa cover does exceed 75 lbs. it is an indication the spa cover is saturated.
+The cover will no longer perform the insulating protection it is required to do.